 Anyway, this list is dedicated to some of the worst print ads ever run to promote individual game releases.
 To be clear, I’m intentionally eschewing print ads to promote consoles / hardware accessories / companies in general, as that’s a list for another day.

 This entry is somewhat obligatory, insofar as it’s one of the most well-known game adverts of all time and pops up on pretty much every list of this nature.
 Romero continues to get flak for this ad to this day, and it’s understandable why: The ad places his name front in center, and seems to directly threaten the reader.
 However, if Romero is to be believed (which, yes, he generally is), the ad wasn’t even his idea to begin with.

 Mike Wilson is a man whose career in the games industry begins in 1994, and continues to this day with his involvement in Devolver Digital.
 Before that, he had spent time with id Software, Gathering of Developers, Gamecock Media Group, and of course, Ion Storm.
-Over the course of these years, Wilson was apparently responsible for a number of brilliant marketing decisions.
-(I mean, he kept getting hired, didn’t he?)
+Over the course of these years, Wilson was responsible for a number of brilliant marketing decisions, including the idea to distribute the original Doom as shareware.